UoB-COMSM0166/2025-group-20/README.md

   <b>Figure 16. </b> <i>Our Kanban board</i>
 </p>

 The agile iterative framework is designed to embrace change by encouraging flexibility in handling evolving product requirements.
 This was instrumental when we were asked to add a new difficulty level, as we were able to adapt quickly by updating our Kanban board, assigning tasks, and adjusting our priorities without disrupting the overall development process.
-As a result, we delivered a well-tested and fully functional Ninja (easy) Mode in a short period.
+As a result, we delivered a well-tested and fully functional Ninja Mode in a short period.

 ## Sustainability
 With sustainability becoming an increasingly urgent, global priority, we must find simple, everyday ways to engage people in more environmentally friendly behaviours.
 Therefore, when designing our game, Smoothie Operator, we wanted to ensure that sustainable thinking was part of the development process.
 To do this, we first needed to understand the sustainability impact of our game.
 Our analysis was based on the Sustainability Awareness Framework (SusAF), which is divided into five sectors: individual, technical, social, environmental, and economic (Becker et al., 2015).